dhammacakka/americanmonk/content/posts/can-homosexuals-ordain-as-buddhist-monks.md

 Nevertheless, while I have not counted or confirmed who is who in the monasteries, I would imagine that there are some good monks who are homosexual and doing very well.
 Generally speaking, there is a "Don't ask don't tell" policy.
 It is best to focus on the spiritual life instead.

 ## Perception Of Uncontrollable Lust
 The senior monks will assume that the monks who are homosexual have uncontrollable lust because their exposure is related to  cases in their own monastery or neighboring ones where a monk has engaged in this behavior and perhaps with multiple monks.
 It destroys the life of that monk as well as the monks involved.
-It is for this reason that this perception exists because lust went beyond the mind and contol was lost.
+It is for this reason that this perception exists because lust went beyond the mind and control was lost.
 Is this a representation of all homosexuals?
 No, but I'm explaining why the perception exists.

 ## Environment for celibacy
 In a monastic environment, most potential dangers are removed through segregation of men and women.
 Most monasteries prohibit women from visiting after hours, let alone sleeping in a monastery.
 In short, if there are no women then there is no possibility for sex with women.
 For this reason, that danger does not exist.
 However, when it comes to homosexuals, that segregation cannot happen.